List of New Avengers story arcs: Search for the Sorcerer Supreme (Issues #48-54)

 Norman Osborn dismantles S.H.I.E.L.D. and assembles H.A.M.M.E.R.
 The roster for the New Avengers would consist of Luke Cage, Jessica Jones, Wolverine, Spider-Man, Spider-Woman, Ms. Marvel, Mockingbird, Ronin, and Captain America.
 When the latter joins, the New Avengers team moves into Steve Rogers' old building.
-They begin searching for Danielle, Luke, and Jessica's lost daughter, with the aid of the Iron Fist and the Fantastic Four.
+They begin searching for Danielle, Cage, and Jessica's lost daughter, with the aid of the Iron Fist and the Fantastic Four.
 They attack various villains such as A.I.M., Hydra, and Electro for any information regarding the Skrull Jarvis.
 Eventually they find a Skrull pretending to be an ex-S.H.I.E.L.D. agent at a bar.
 After a brief confrontation, the Skrull is about to reveal the location of Danielle, when another agent shoots him in the head.
 Jessica is then convinced Skrull Jarvis is going to kill Danielle.
-Meanwhile, the rest of the New Avengers are unaware Luke is asking Norman Osborn for help in their search.
-However, when Luke gets his child back, he reneges on his deal with Osborn after Bullseye kills the Skrull Jarvis.
+Meanwhile, the rest of the New Avengers are unaware Cage is asking Norman Osborn for help in their search.
+However, when Cage gets his child back, he reneges on his deal with Osborn after Bullseye kills the Skrull Jarvis.

 The New Avengers later witness the announcement of Osborn's own Avengers.
 After realizing who they really were, they send Spider-Woman to trick Osborn into leading his team into a trap, at the abandoned Hellfire Club Mansion, where they can de-power and fight them more fairly.
 However, Osborn realizes their plot and sends the Hood and his criminals to eliminate them.
 They manage to barely escape, with Spider-Woman focusing her power through Ms. Marvel.
 After this, Ronin addressing the country on live television, saying that they seem to have forgotten Osborn was a murderer.